Is it dangerous to scuba dive with sharks? Or will I be eaten? Understanding scuba diving shark safety

 “I’ve been diving for decades and even got my period while underwater with a school of hammerheads, the sharks were not interested and I had to fin like crazy to get close to them.”

-In the same article and making reference to whether menstrual blood attacks sharks, Chris Lowe says "This is one of those misconceptions that refuses to die."
+In the same article makes about whether menstrual blood provokes attacks sharks, Chris Lowe says “This is one of those misconceptions that refuses to die.”

 With the number of women divers around the world, and the number of shark attacks on divers, this myth is truly busted and is simply not true.